-8. Utilise research and the application of evidence to inform clinical and critical thinking, develop problem-solving, individual, and shared decision-making in diverse and complex situations; NURS3001 NURS3101 NURS3201 NURS3301 9 Apply reflective practices, to develop resilience and take responsibility for own learning and continuing professional development; NURS3001 NURS3003 NURS3004 10.
+8. Utilise research and the application of evidence to inform clinical and critical thinking, develop problem-solving, individual, and shared decision-making in diverse and complex situations; NURS3001 NURS3101/ 3201/3301 9 Apply reflective practices, to develop resilience and take responsibility for own learning and continuing professional development; NURS3001 NURS3003 NURS3004 10.
 Create and develop logical evidence-based discussions and conclusions, while appreciating the conflicting, ambiguity and limitations of current knowledge; NURS3001 NURS3003 NURS3004 11.
-Apply research methods and techniques learned to review, consolidate and apply knowledge to initiate and complete an dissertation which critically and ethically engages with professional practice; NURS3001
+Apply research methods and techniques learned to review, consolidate and apply knowledge to initiate and complete a dissertation which critically and ethically engages with professional practice; NURS3001

-Skills and capabilities related to employability
+Skills and Capabilities related to Employability